 Hollywood has made major dough from art imitating life and the “solo journey.”
 For decades, evergreen films like Eat, Pray, Love (2010), Tracks (2014) and The Secret Life Of Walter Mitty (2013) have inspired movie-goers to take a trip of their own to find themselves.

-2. Explore Your Favorite Hobbies
+2. Explore Your Hobbies

-3. Treat Yourself !
+3. Treat Yourself

-4. Create Your Bucket List
+4. Create a Bucket List

-Make a bucket list of all those missed opportunities and start fulfilling them one by one!
-One trick to make sure you really put effort into your bucket list is to publicize it.
+Make a bucket list of all those missed opportunities and start fulfilling them one by one.
+One trick to make sure you put effort into your bucket list is to publicize it.
 Tell friends and family all the things you want to accomplish for the year or season and they will help hold you accountable.

-5. Go To The Movies Like Han….
+5. Go to the Movies Like Han….
 Solo

 6. Be Weird

-7. Become A Pro DIYer
+7. Become a Pro DIYer

-8. Take A Walk With No Destination
+8. Take a Walk With No Destination

-9. Experiment In The Kitchen
+9. Experiment in the Kitchen

-10. Talk To Yourself About Life
+10. Talk to Yourself

 11. Binge Watch That Show

-12. Take A Long Drive By Yourself
+12. Take a Long Drive

-16. Unplug And Unwire Yourself
+16. Unplug and Unwire Yourself

-17. Put On A Show
+17. Put on a Show

 18. Play With Your Pets

 When I get really busy I feel guilty about how little time I get to spend with them.
 So, in my alone time, giving them my undivided attention just creates one big love fest and reinforces our bond.

-20. Get Your Finances In Order
+20. Get Your Finances in Order

-21. Take Care Of Your Body And Mind
+21. Take Care of Your Body and Mind

-22. Learn About New Topics
+22. Learn New Things

 24. Write Thank You Notes

-25. People Watching
+25. People Watch

-26. Take Yourself On A Date
+26. Take Yourself on a Date

 Another favorite of mine is grabbing my kindle reader, heading to a good restaurant, grabbing a table in the corner and just chillin’.
-When I’m eating by myself I can order whatever appetizer I want without compromise, I can take my time and focus on my book and meal, and I can leave whenever I’m ready.
+When I’m eating by myself I can order whatever appetizer I want without compromise.
+I can take my time and focus on my book and meal, and I can leave whenever I’m ready.
 If you want to take yourself to dinner, pick the place you’ve been wanting to go that gets vetoed by others.

 Cleaning out your closet is also a great activity to do by yourself because it can take an incredible amount of time.
 But, you get to rediscover what you have and even find old articles of clothing that you thought were lost forever.

-28. Take A Long-Hot Bath
+28. Take a Long-Hot Bath

-30. Rearrange Your House
+30. Rearrange Your Furniture